DITYAPUTRAPREMANA/background_remover_ppdm/README.md

-Here's a sample `README.md` for your project based on the files you uploaded:

----

 # People Segmentation Model

 This project implements a deep learning model for semantic segmentation using U-Net architecture with a ResNet50 backbone.
 It processes images and masks, trains the model, and performs predictions on test images.
 The model uses TensorFlow and Keras.